Milliy Tiklanish: Ideology

-The party was formed in 1995 with a largely intellectual membership and has a comparatively high proportion of female members.
-The party advocates a strong sense of Uzbek culture, desiring a cultural revival, whilst also seeking to build closer links with other states in Central Asia.
+Milliy Tiklanish is described as conservative and supporting patriotism, initially founded by "members of the humanitarian intelligentsia" to initiate a revival of the Uzbekistan state and culture.
+The party advocates a strong sense of Uzbek culture while seeking to build closer links with other states in Central Asia.
 The party opposes the influence of Russia in the region and attacked the foundation of the Eurasian Economic Community on this basis.

-The party announced its intention to merge with the Self-Sacrifice National Democratic Party in 2008, as the two parties shared common goals.
-The new group has retained the National Revival Democratic Party name.
+The party also encourages the development of scientific and technical skills within Uzbekistan and the construction of a society based around a liberal market economy.

 Election results

 In the 2004–05 Uzbek parliamentary election, the party won 11 out of 120 seats.
 The party's candidate for the 2007 Uzbek presidential election was Hurshid Dustmuhammad.

+On December 27, 2009, 31 deputies were elected to the Legislative Chamber of the Oliy Majlis, and 954 to local Councils of People's Deputies.
+In 2014; that increased to 36 and 1,105 respectively.
+On December 24, 2019, O'zMTDP had 36 deputies elected to the Legislative Chamber and 1,266 deputies in the local Councils of People's Deputies.